-Ferrets, rabbits, and rodents such as chinchillas, mice, rats, guinea pigs, hamsters, and gerbils are becoming more popular as pets.
-Because these pets have a shorter life span than their dog and cat counterparts, it is even more important that they be seen by a veterinarian at least once a year, as they age much quicker than humans.
+Animals such as ferrets, rabbits and rodents (i.e., chinchillas, mice, rats, guinea pigs, hamsters and gerbils) continue growing in popularity as pets.
+Because they have shorter life expectancies than dogs and cats, it is even more important that they receive veterinary health screenings at least once a year.

-Ferrets require vaccinations, rabbits and rodents should have their teeth examined, and everybody should have a comprehensive physical examination to look for any signs of diseases as they age.
-Much like dogs and cats, these animals may need blood work to look at internal organ function, x-rays, treatments for internal and external parasites, and surgery for things like spays, neuters, mass removals, and dental work.
+Much like dogs and cats, these animals should have comprehensive physical examinations as they age to look for any signs of diseases.
+They may also need blood work to look at internal organ function; x-rays; testing and treatments for internal and external parasites; and surgery for things like spays, neuters, mass removals and dental work.

 12624 Bass Lake Road

 Maple Grove, MN 55369

 Sat: 8:30 a.m. - 12 p.m.